-An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
+Included in the above impairment allowance for contract assets is an allowance for an individually impaired contract asset of HK\$10,265,000 (2022: Nil) which was considered in default due to indicators which showed that the Group was unlikely to receive the outstanding contractual amount in full.
+Except for the specific impairment allowance mentioned above, an impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates for the measurement of the expected credit losses of the contract assets are based on those of the trade receivables as the contract assets and the trade receivables are from the same customer bases.
 The provision rates of contract assets are based on days past due of trade receivables for groupings of various customer segments with similar loss patterns.
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.

-At 31 December 2022 and 2021, the loss allowance for contract assets was assessed to be minimal.
+At 31 December 2022, the loss allowance for contract assets was assessed to be minimal.

-28. CASH AND CASH EQUIVALENTS AND PLEDGED TIME DEPOSITS
+28. CASH AND CASH EQUIVALENTS

-2022 HK\$'000 2021 HK\$'000
+2023 HK\$'000 2022 HK\$'000

-Cash and bank balances Time deposits 537,664 222,998 616,634 32,203
+Cash and bank balances Time deposits 533,750 537,249 537,664 222,998

-760,662 648,837
+Total 1,070,999 760,662

-At the end of the reporting period, the cash and bank balances of the Group denominated in Renminbi ("RMB") amounted to HK\$20,553,000 (2021: HK\$19,531,000).
-The RMB is not freely convertible into other currencies, however, under Mainland China's Foreign Exchange Control Regulations and Administration of Settlement, and Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.
+At the end of the reporting period, the cash and bank balances of the Group denominated in Renminbi ("RMB") amounted to HK\$38,850,000 (2022: HK\$20,553,000).
+The RMB is not freely convertible into other currencies, however, under Chinese Mainland's Foreign Exchange Control Regulations and Administration of Settlement, and Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.

 Certain of the Group's cash at banks earns interest at floating rates based on daily bank deposit rates.
 Short-term time deposits are made for varying periods of between one day and three months depending on the immediate cash requirements of the Group, and earn interest at the respective short-term time deposit rates.
-The bank balances and pledged deposits are deposited with creditworthy banks with no recent history of default.
+The bank balances and deposits are deposited with creditworthy banks with no recent history of default.